onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "If I were God, I'd work on the reach of empathy." - [Frans de Waal](https://www.azquotes.com/quote/576491)

+> "The greatest question of our time is not communism vs. individualism, not Europe vs. America, not even the East vs. the West; it is whether men can bear to live without God." - [Will Durant](https://www.goodreads.com/quotes/58869-the-greatest-question-of-our-time-is-not-communism-vs)

+> "Religion and morality are the essential pillars of civil society." - [George Washington](https://www.azquotes.com/quote/579378)

 > "I assume that something new will emerge in human society, and it will present us with undreamed possibilities in science and the arts.
 This emergence requires our efforts and requires something spiritual that goes beyond the mind.
 There will be a new emergence, and we will play a part in what that emergence is.
 That is our destiny." - [The Emergence of Everything, by Harold Morowitz](https://www.goodreads.com/book/show/2301.The_Emergence_of_Everything)

+> "Groups create supernatural beings not to explain the universe but to order their societies." - [Jonathan Haidt](https://www.goodreads.com/quotes/878558-groups-create-supernatural-beings-not-to-explain-the-universe-but)

 > "I believe in God, but not as one thing, not as an old man in the sky.
 I believe that what people call God is something in all of us.
 I believe that what Jesus and Mohammed and Buddha and all the rest said was right.
 It's just that the translations have gone wrong." - [John Lennon](https://www.goodreads.com/quotes/112387-i-believe-in-god-but-not-as-one-thing-not)